Ollynov/ninjax/README.md

 # What are the requirements for a Starter Pack?

-- README must be udpated with each update of code.
+##### README must be udpated with each update of code.

+##### Obsession with only the most simple implementation.
+This particular requirement is more subjective, but essentially, starters should avoid more advanced features if it is not something that the majority of apps will have a use case for.
+We include state management as a requirement in our starters because we figure that the majority of real world apps will benefit from having state management.
+If it's not something that over 50% of apps would eventually benefit from having, then it shouldn't be included in a starter pack.

-- Never more than one implementation of the same just for the sake of showing two options.
+##### Never more than one implementation of the same just for the sake of showing two options.
-- Obsession with only the most simple implementation.
+If there's more than one way to perform a 'read' of a mongo database, that is fine, but only the most simple and optimal one should be included in the starter.
+There should never be more than one way to accomplish something, just for the sake of having more than one way, and in the case there are multiple ways to accomplish something similar (but indeed slightly different) then these additional methods should be included as boosters, not the starter packs.

-- A clear README with overview the following:
+##### A clear README with overview the following:
--- A list of default boosters that already come included in the starter pack -- A list of recommended boosters for this particular starter pack -- A complete list of all approved default components
+- A list of default boosters that already come included in the starter pack
+- A list of official/recommended boosters for this particular starter pack
+- A complete list of all approved default components

+##### Must use the naming convention of `ninjax-starter-[name of starter]`
+Here is an example: `ninja-starter-MERN`

 # What are the requirements for a Booster?